ec49ca/NLP-project-contract-comparison/WORKFLOW.md

 ```
 🌐 SERVER: Received orchestrate request
    Query: [user's query text]
+   Selected documents: ['Italy-111.pdf']  // If manually selected
+   Provider override: openai  // If user selected different provider
+   Model override: gpt-4  // If user selected different model
 ```

 - Frontend sends POST request to `/orchestrate` endpoint
+- May include `selected_documents` array if user selected documents via checkboxes
+- May include `provider` and `model` if user selected different LLM provider/model in UI
 - Server receives the query and logs it
+- If provider override is specified, creates a new LLM service instance for this request
-- Query is passed to the Orchestrator
+- Query is passed to the Orchestrator with LLM service override

 ---

-### Step 1: Query Analysis & Agent Selection
+### Step 1: Document Detection & Query Analysis

 **Log Evidence:**
 ```
 🎯 ORCHESTRATOR: Starting to process query
+📚 Available documents: ['Italy-111.pdf', 'japan-111.pdf']
 🔍 STEP 1: Analyzing query and determining which agents to use...
 📡 OLLAMA: Calling llama3:latest API...
    Prompt length: [X] chars
-   System prompt: [Y] chars
+   System prompt: [Y] chars (includes document list)
 ✅ OLLAMA: Received response ([Z] chars)
 ✅ OLLAMA: Successfully parsed JSON response
+📄 Auto-detected documents: ['Italy-111.pdf']  // If LLM matched
+🔍 Fallback matching: 'Italy-111.pdf' matched from query  // If fallback used
 ✅ Query analysis complete!
    Agents needed: ['internal_agent', 'external_agent']
    Generated queries: {
-     'internal_agent': '[optimized query 1]',
+     'internal_agent': '[optimized query with document context]',
-     'external_agent': '[optimized query 2]'
+     'external_agent': '[optimized query]'
    }
+   Final selected documents: ['Italy-111.pdf']
 ```

 **What Happens:**
+1. Orchestrator gets list of all available documents from document storage
-1. Orchestrator receives the user query
+2. Orchestrator receives the user query (and optionally manually selected documents)
-2. Makes an LLM call to Ollama (using `llama3:latest` model)
+3. Orchestrator uses the LLM service (either default from env or override from request)
+4. Orchestrator sends to LLM:
+   - User query
+   - List of all available documents
+   - Instructions to match documents from query
-3. LLM analyzes the query and determines:
+5. LLM analyzes and returns:
-   - Which agents are needed (can be 0, 1, or multiple)
+   - Which agents are needed
+   - **Matched documents** (if query mentions documents)
-   - Optimized queries for each selected agent
+   - Optimized queries for each agent
+6. **Fallback matching** (if LLM doesn't match):
+   - Simple string matching: checks if query contains document name keywords
+   - Example: "italy" in query → matches "Italy-111.pdf"
+6. Documents are combined: manual selection + auto-detected
-4. Response is parsed as JSON
+7. Response is parsed as JSON
-   - If JSON parsing fails, fallback parsing is attempted
+   - If JSON parsing fails, fallback parsing extracts all fields including `matched_documents`
-   - Fallback parsing successfully extracts agent names and queries

 **Example from Logs:**
-- Query: "can you tell me from my italy-xxx contract what i need to change for it to work in australia"
+- Query: "can you tell me from my italy-111 document what i need to change for it to work in australia"
+- Available documents: `['Italy-111.pdf', 'japan-111.pdf']`
+- Document detection: "italy-111" → `['Italy-111.pdf']` (auto-detected)
 - Analysis Result:
   - Agents needed: `['internal_agent', 'external_agent']`
+  - Matched documents: `['Italy-111.pdf']`
-  - Internal agent query: "Find Italy-xxx contract terms and required changes for adaptation in Australia"
+  - Internal agent query: "Look at Italy-111 document and provide all important quoted annexes, codes, terms, and requirements that need to be compared for Australia"
-  - External agent query: "Retrieve Australian compliance standards and regional requirements for the adapted contract"
+  - External agent query: "Find Australian compliance standards and regional requirements"

 ---